Towards Bridging Language Gaps in OSS with LLM-Driven Documentation Translation: Preliminary Findings

-To understand post-merge upkeep we refined the sample to merged PRs that actually modified a README-like file that is, any file whose name matches \texttt{README*.md} or a language-tagged variant such as \texttt{README.fr.md}, \texttt{README-zh\_CN.md}, etc. Table~\ref{tab:survival_large_repo} shows, the English sources kept evolving (median 8.5 commits) whereas the corresponding translations received \emph{no} follow-up commits, yielding a maintenance gap.
+To understand post-merge upkeep in a six-month activity window, we sampled merged pull requests and evaluated if they are able to keep up with their English counterpart, that is evaluating if a merged pull request language-tagged variant such as \texttt{README.fr.md}, \texttt{README-zh\_CN.md} are able to keep up with changes to \texttt{README*.md}.
+We found that the English sources kept evolving (median 8.5 commits) whereas the corresponding translations received \emph{no} follow-up commits, yielding a maintenance gap.
+Table~\ref{tab:survival_large_repo} shows the distribution.

-For \textbf{Medium-scale} repositories we observed 13 PRs (11 merged); no repository showed a maintenance gap, that is, the English READMEs remained unchanged during the six-month activity window.
+For \textbf{medium-scale} repositories we observed 13 PRs (11 merged); no repository showed a maintenance gap, that is, the English READMEs remained unchanged during the six-month activity window.